cmcornejocrespo/ansible-recipes/aws_ec2/README.md

 ## AWS EC2 example

 ## Setup
-Change line 7 in `main.yml` file to the aws VPC you want to use.
+Change line 7 and 8 in `main.yml` file to the aws VPC you want to use.
 Playbook creates:

 - ssh key